ar5had/node-notes/README.md

 ## TCP time server

-Here's no HTTP involved here so we need to use the net module from Node core which has all the basic networking functions.
+No HTTP involved here so we need to use the net module from Node core which has all the basic networking functions.

 The net module has a method named net.createServer() that takes a